GlennCo

 BPCU

-The student uses the virtual voltmeter to make measurements at various points in the schematic and wiring diagrams.
+The student uses the virtual meter to make DC, AC, and Frequency measurements at various points in the schematic and wiring diagrams.
 They can change switch states, and open-close circuit breakers as they apply logic and the four-step process to pinpoint which component is defective.

 Prerequisites for Enrollment

-Student must hold the appropriate maintenance authorizations from the governing entity responsible for the oversight of maintenance operations to be conducted while utilizing this wiring practices training.
+Student must hold the appropriate maintenance authorizations from the governing entity responsible for the oversight of maintenance operations to be conducted while utilizing this advanced electrical troubleshooting training.

 es of hands-on